reald/anytone-flash-tools/at878uv_protocol.md

 # AT878UV Protocol

+Notes:
-Note: All investigations have been done with firmware version 1.19.
+- Most investigations have been done with firmware version 1.19.
+- Firmware version 1.21 seems to still be compatible.

 ## Connection
 The cable has no logic inside and just connects 3 USB wires (not the 5V pin).
 After plugging in and switching on the a serial port appears (/dev/ttyACM0 under linux).